Search

 In Reception and Year 1 children continue to learn phonics to help them build confidence in independent reading.
 They have daily phonics lessons at their ability level.
 The children are assessed regularly to ensure that gaps are identified and addressed.

-For our more confident readers in Key Stage One and throughout Key Stage Two, we use The Accelerated Reading Program to give the children a greater breadth and independence in their reading.
+When each phase is completed and the children are confident in Key Stage One and throughout Key Stage Two, we use The Accelerated Reading Program to give the children a greater breadth and independence in their reading.
 This is very successful and something that the children find very motivating.

 Reading Corners